shiuandai/Password-Generator/README.md

 Fonts are an essential part of every design.

-It is recommended to organise the font size and style in the design process.
-There are several website where the designer can download the font.([Google font](https://fonts.google.com/)).
+It is recommended to organize the font size and style in the design process.
+There are several websites where the designer can download the font. ([Google font](https://fonts.google.com/)).
+In this case, 'Karla' & 'Inter' are used in the header and description.

-* [ ] Using the technique **@font-face** in CSS, the link is embedded to the CSS.
+* [ ] Using the technique **@font-face** in CSS, the link is embedded in the CSS.

   __Resources:__
 	* 📖 [Using @font-face | CSS-Tricks](https://css-tricks.com/snippets/css/using-font-face/)

 * [ ] The **Web Safe Fonts** is an important concept.
-Web safe fonts are fonts that are pre-installed by many operating systems.
-While not all systems have the same fonts installed, you can use a web safe font stack to choose several fonts that look similar, and are installed on the various systems that you want to support.
+Web-safe fonts are fonts that are pre-installed by many operating systems.
+While not all systems have the same fonts installed, you can use a web-safe font stack to choose several fonts that look similar and are installed on the various systems that you want to support.

 **[⬆ back to top](#table-of-contents)**